 New Attendance Zone

-Parents are encouraged to visit the district website to learn more about the new attendance zone for elementary schools.
+Parents are encouraged to review the elementary attendance zone map above to learn more about the new attendance zones.
 The new attendance zone results in a change for 30% of the district’s elementary students, with City Heights Elementary and Parkview Elementary having the greatest impact.
 Letters have been mailed to the families affected by the change, along with information on how families can request permission to stay at their current elementary school if they would like to do so.
 If you have questions regarding the new zone, please call the administration office at 479-474-7942.

 City Heights, the district’s oldest K-5 school (built in 1963) will continue to serve students and adults as it is repurposed to serve as the primary Pre-K Center for the district, and also serve as an administration building.

 With the transition, most of the students currently attending City Heights Elementary will stay together as they move to Parkview Elementary.
 Fortunately, these student will start school next year with familiar faces as all of City Heights faculty and staff have chosen move to Parkview next year.

 Similarly, the majority of students attending Oliver Springs Elementary next year are currently attending Parkview Elementary.
 We are happy to report that all of Parkview faculty and staff have chosen to open the new building along with many of their current students.

 The Van Buren School District has taken many steps forward in recent years and we are excited for what the future holds for our students.
 We would like to thank the many community members who have been involved in creating a vision for the district, especially the nearly 60 members who served on the 2011 Facilities Needs Assessment Study Committee that set in motion much of the facility improvements we see today.
 We would also like to thank the Community Attendance Zone Advisory Committee and the Van Buren School Board, along with school personnel for their support and assistance in completing re-zoning process.